-Hear top Country Performers on SiriusXM’s ‘Stagecouch Weekend’ beginning Friday
+Hear Top Country Performers on SiriusXM’s ‘Stagecouch Weekend’ beginning Friday

 Stagecoach is now “Stagecouch.”

-“Storme and I should be out in California in the desert for Stagecoach and we have been for the last three years and so we decided to bring this awesome show to you guys,” said Buzz Brainard.
+“Storme and I should be out in California in the desert for Stagecoach and we have been for the last three years and so we decided to bring this awesome show to you guys,” said Buzz Brainard, host on Sirius XM’s The Highway.

 That’s right you can still listen to this year’s Stagecoach lineup, but this time from your home sweet home beginning on Friday.

 “They were all set to play at stagecoach and now they’re playing in their living rooms for Stagecouch.
 You’re not going to miss the festival.
-It’s just going to be a little different,” said Storme Warren.
+It’s just going to be a little different,” said Storme Warren, another host on The Highway.

 If you don’t have SiriusXM, don’t worry.
 You can still get your country on!
 They’re doing a free streaming access period.